0day-ci/linux/Documentation/driver-api/pin-control.rst

 - ``pins``: prints a line for each pin registered on the pin controller.
 The pinctrl driver may add additional information such as register contents.
+  Optionally writes the mux register for the selected pin. e.g. to write the value 0x73 in the mux register of pin 19: echo 19 0x73 >/sys/kernel/debug/pinctrl/pins

 - ``gpio-ranges``: print ranges that map gpio lines to pins on the controller